 During this unit you will explore how an individuals behaviour is influenced by others.
 Looking at the nature of social interaction.
 Also gaining an understanding of the models used to explain independent behaviour.

-This Access to HE Diploma in Psychology and Mental Health is awarded by Open Awards.
+This Access to Higher Education Diploma in Psychology and Mental Health is awarded by Open Awards.
 Qualification code: AIM 40012190

 Open Awards is a UK-based Awarding Body.
 Open Awards provide Ofqual regulated qualifications and units across multiple subject areas, such as Access to HE courses.